-APPENDIX B Unaudited Financial Statement of the Developers
+APPENDIX B Unaudited Financial Statement of the Developer

-SEDC and RSP (collectively, the "Developers") have delivered their financial information included in APPENDIX B (the "Financial Information") to the District concerning the Developers for publication in connection with the District's offer and sale of the Bonds.
-The Financial Information has been included herein solely as additional information concerning the Developers and their financial condition and capabilities.
-Such Financial Information is relevant, among other reasons, to the ability of the Developers to continue developing their property within the District and to pay ad valorem taxes thereon.
-However, the Developers are not responsible for, liable for and have not made any commitment for the payment of the Bonds or any other obligations to the District, and the inclusion of the Financial Information herein should not be construed as an implication to that effect.
-The Developers are only responsible to pay taxes to the District in respect of property that they own.
+Oaks at San Gabriel LLC (the "Developer") has delivered the financial information concerning the Developer included in APPENDIX B (the "Financial Information") to the District for publication in connection with the District's offer and sale of the Bonds.
+The Financial Information has been included herein solely as additional information concerning the Developer and its financial condition and capabilities.
+Such Financial Information is relevant, among other reasons, to the ability of the Developer to continue developing its property within the District and to pay ad valorem taxes thereon.
+However, the Developer is not responsible for, liable for and has not made any commitment for the payment of the Bonds or any other obligations to the District, and the inclusion of the Financial Information herein should not be construed as an implication to that effect.
+The Developer is only responsible to pay taxes to the District in respect of property that it owns.
 See "TAX DATA - Principal Taxpayers" in the Official Statement.
-The Developers have no legal commitment to continue development of their land within the District, and the Developers may sell or otherwise dispose of their property within the District at any time.
-In addition, the financial condition of the Developers are subject to change.
+The Developer has no legal commitment to continue development of its land within the District, and the Developer may sell or otherwise dispose of its property within the District at any time.
+In addition, the financial condition of the Developer is subject to change.
 The District cautions that the Financial Information should not be construed or interpreted as an indication of the investment security of the Bonds or of any other securities proposed to be issued by the District.

-The Developers have represented to the District that the Financial Information pertaining to the Developers was prepared from their books and records in accordance with generally accepted accounting principles (except where otherwise noted therein), are fair and accurate presentations of the items presented and of the financial condition of the Developers as of the dates stated, and do not fail to disclose any material fact necessary to make such Financial Information not misleading, and that there has not been any material adverse change in the financial condition of the Developers since the dates at which the financial information is presented.
-Additionally, the Developers have agreed to inform the District prior to delivery of the Bonds of any material adverse changes in its financial condition since the dates of the Financial Information contained herein.
+The Developer has represented to the District that the Financial Information was prepared from its books and records is a fair and accurate presentation of the items presented and of the financial condition of the Developer as of the dates stated, and does not fail to disclose any material fact necessary to make such Financial Information not misleading, and that there has not been any material adverse change in the financial condition of the Developer since the dates at which the Financial Information was presented.
+Additionally, the Developer has agreed to inform the District prior to delivery of the Bonds of any material adverse changes in its financial condition since the dates of the Financial Information contained herein.